Becoming a childminder

 • EY2 – this is the declaration and consent form and an additional form if you choose to have childminder assistants.

-Making an application: The online process guides you through the application so that you only need to complete the sections that relate to your childcare.
+The online process guides you through the application.
+You only need to complete the sections that relate to your childcare.
 The forms have guidance notes to help you.

 Security: Access to Ofsted’s online services is managed via the Government Gateway.
 This is a secure system to protect the data and information you give.
 You will need to sign up for a Government Gateway account unless you already have one.

-The application forms: Make sure that you and the other people associated with your application complete the forms as fully as possible.
+Make sure that you, and others associated with your application, complete the forms.
 Ofsted cannot process your application if the forms have not been completed fully.
-The other people named in your application should complete their EY2 forms using the Ofsted online system.
+Others named in your application should complete their EY2 forms using the Ofsted online system.

-It is against the law to knowingly give any information that is false or misleading in an application.
+It is against the law to knowingly give information that's false or misleading in an application.
 You can be prosecuted and fined if you do this.

-• When Ofsted acknowledges receipt of your application they will send you details of how to pay their fee
+• When Ofsted acknowledges receiving your application they'll explain how to pay their fee

 • Ofsted cannot complete your registration until you have paid the application fee.
 Please note that the fee is non-refundable.